AI

 This is where something like our Prompt Improver app comes into play!

 Encouraging us to add more descriptive language based on the prompt, the Prompt Improver app suggested some changes, and as we add them, removes them from the list of suggestions.
-This is done using a Parts of Speech (pos) npm package that classifies the words in the sentence as a user types in their prompt.
+This is done using a Parts of Speech (pos(opens in a new tab or window)) npm package that classifies the words in the sentence as a user types in their prompt.
 You can use these parts of speech to ensure users are entering critical things like adjectives and adverbs, and suggest prompt improvements.

 Now let’s take our improved prompt, “a warrior panda riding a horse into a chaotic battle scene”, and see what Text to Image returns for us.